-Tax avoidance schemes identified by HMRC: HMRC have asked REC to advise its members about a number of schemes used to reduce contractors’ tax and NICs and which HMRC considers do not work.
-These include paying contractors via loan (see below), annuity and loyalty points for advertising the contractor’s services on a jobs board.
-HMRC have issued a number of Spotlights to warn contractors against using these schemes.
-When engaging with any intermediary, members should fully understand the arrangements used to pay those contractors – HMRC has issued guidance on how to identify tax avoidance schemes.
+Tax avoidance schemes: In anticipation of the changes some intermediaries may approach recruitment businesses with ‘solutions’ to the changes.
+Some will be legitimate, others won’t be.
+HMRC have issued a number of Spotlights about schemes used to reduce temporary workers’/ contractors’ tax and NICs and which HMRC considers do not work.
+These include paying contractors via loan (now subject to the loan charge), annuity and loyalty points for advertising the contractor’s services on a jobs board.
+When engaging with any intermediary, members should fully understand the arrangements used to pay those temporary workers/ contractors.

 How should status decisions be passed through the supply chain?

 The REC's response to the consultation on off payroll working - a successful campaign which led to the delay in implementation

 How to prepare for the 2020 changes

 This flowchart will help you decide which contracts to use when supplying limited company contractors in 2020